rohangpta/rohangpta.github.io/content/posts/entropy.md

 more entropy than one with 4 sides.

-2. **Property 2.** Higher entropy is correlated with a higher likelihood of tail events.
+2. **Property 2.** Higher entropy is correlated with a higher presence of tail events.
   Gaussians and exponentials are maximum entropy distributions (under certain statistical conditions [3]).
-Both exhibit fat tail properties empirically.
+Both exhibit fat tail properties empirically [16].

 ### Complexity